-Our years of experience mean that we have systems in place to ensure we provide high quality services to meet your individual needs.
+Our years of experience mean that we have systems in place to provde high quality services to meet your individual needs.
 Services are planned to complement your strengths, needs and current supports.

-We adhere to our legislative and funding agreement requirements to ensure we meet your expectations and provide a high level of service.
+We follow to our legislative and funding agreement requirements to ensure we meet your expectations and provide a high level of service.
 We continuously work to meet the National Standards for Disability Services (NSDS) which include supporting people with a disability to achieve: